EUCAIM/Glossary/2-Glossary.md

 An approach in which data is actively sent from the participating institutions to a central repository or analysis platform.
 Instead of data being passively requested, the data push model implies that the parties involved in the project continuously and proactively provide their data.
 This model is key to integrating large volumes of clinical and radiological data, allowing the data to be centralized and accessible to consortium partners who need it for the development and validation of artificial intelligence technologies in medical image analysis.
 Furthermore, it ensures greater efficiency in data collection, facilitating its analysis and contributing to the progress of the project. [[20]](3-References.md#ref-20)
 Data Materialisation Service
 When a researcher requests access to specific data, it needs to be extracted, formatted, and prepared for analysis.
 The Data Materialization Service handles this process by creating structured datasets that are ready to be used in federated AI training or large-scale clinical studies.
 It ensures that the data is consistent, properly formatted, and compliant with EUCAIM’s interoperability standards.

+### Data quality

+The degree to which a set of inherent characteristics of data fulfils requirements [[22]](3-References.md#ref-22).
+Notes: The requirements are defined by the purpose of the processing and hence data quality can be viewed in other words also as a “fitness for purpose”.
+The purpose can be any use of the data, including primary use or secondary use.
+For the purpose of data protection, data quality refers to a set of principles laid down in Article 5 of the GDPR and Article 4 of Regulation (EU) 2018/1725, namely [[23]](3-References.md#ref-23):
+- Lawfulness, fairness and transparency
+- Purpose limitation
+- Data minimization
+- Accuracy
+- Storage limitation
+- Integrity and confidentiality
+Data quarantine
+Data Quarantine is the temporary isolation of ingested datasets for quality checks before they are officially registered or made accessible.
+In EUCAIM, datasets in reference nodes undergo a revision phase to verify integrity, compliance with Tier levels, and adherence to the Common Data Model (CDM) before being published in the Public Catalogue.
+Imaging datasets in DICOM format can be released while associated clinical data remains in quarantine if it requires further validation.
+This process ensures data accuracy, consistency, and compliance, following standard data quality workflows where data is inspected in a temporary location before reaching its final destination.

 ### Data recipient